bigolu/system-configurations/dotfiles/default-shells/README.md

   distributions that depend on the default shell being Bourne-compatible.

 Instead of changing the default shell, I made a configuration file for each of the default shells on the operating systems that I use.
-The config files `exec` into `fish` if the shell is interactive.
-You can find them in this directory.
+If the shell is launched interactively, it `exec`s into `fish`.
+If it's launched in login mode, it sources configuration code written in POSIX `sh`.
+I chose `sh` since all the default shells that I use understand it.
+You can find the config files in this directory.

 [mac-path]: https://gist.github.com/Linerre/f11ad4a6a934dcf01ee8415c9457e7b2
 [fish-path-helper]: